-The Façade Improvement Grant Program ("FIGP") provides a grant for 50% of the eligible costs, up to \$15,000, to applicants for building facade improvements.
-Where a lot is on a corner or otherwise has two visible facades, the grant may increase to a maximum of \$30,000 provided work is being done to two facades.
-The FIGP was implemented in 2012 and has been provided with a budget of \$100,000 per year, with an exception of \$200,000 in 2012 for its first year of operation.
+The Façade Improvement Grant Program ("FIGP") provides applicants with a grant for 50% of the eligible costs, up to a maximum of \$15,000 per building façade, for building façade improvements.
+Where a building is on a corner lot or otherwise has two visible façades, the grant may increase to \$30,000 provided work is being done on both façades.